What Are Some Common Stereotypes, And Why?

 Take, for example, the idea that all women should be motherly.
 If there is a crying baby in the room, the men will expect the women to tend to it.
 However, some women are not empathetic to children.
 In fact, some may not even like children.
 Some women never feel the desire to be a mother, and they don't feel the need to tend to children when they hear them cry.
-So while it might be nice to assume that all women are meant to be mothers, this is not, in fact, true.
+So, while it might be easy to assume that all women are meant to be mothers, this is not, in fact, true.

-Additionally, while it may also sound nice to assume that women are naturally more deserving of respect than men, consider this example: the mom who abandons her children for the sake of her boyfriend, versus the stay-at-home dad who raises the kids while the mom goes out to work.
-Does the mom in the first example deserve more respect, simply because she's a woman?
+Additionally, while it may also sound nice to assume that women are naturally more deserving of respect than men, consider this example: the mom who abandons her children for the sake of her boyfriend versus the stay-at-home dad who raises the kids while the mom goes out to work.
+Does the mom in the first example deserve more respect simply because she's a woman?
 Absolutely not.
 Women should not be revered by default simply because they are female.

 Everyone Is Biased, to a Point

 Sadly, as much as many of us want to remain openminded about other people and their cultures, we are all predisposed to believing a stereotype.
 It's in our subconscious.
-Social psychologists believe that we tend to subscribe to negative stereotypes because we all need to feel like we belong to our particular "tribe" or group.
+Social psychologists believe that we tend to subscribe to negative stereotypes because we all need to feel like we belong to our particular "faction" or group.
 We want to, by nature, feel good about our "group," and so we judge anyone who isn't a member.

 Conquering the Stereotype